Active shutter 3D system: Plasma TV

 Plasma display panels are inherently high-speed devices as well, since they use pulse-width modulation to maintain the brightness of individual pixels, making them compatible with sequential method involving shutter glasses.
 Modern panels feature pixel driving frequency of up to 600 Hz and allow 10-bit to 12-bit color precision with 1024 to 4096 gradations of brightness for each subpixel.

-Samsung Electronics launched 3D ready PDP TVs in 2008, a "PAVV Cannes 450" in Korea and PNAx450 in the UK and the US.
+Samsung Electronics launched 3D-ready PDP TVs in 2008, a "PAVV Cannes 450" in Korea and PNAx450 in the UK and the US.
 The sets utilize the same checkerboard pattern compression scheme as their DLP TVs, though only at the native resolution of 1360×768 pixels and not at HDTV standard 720p, making them only usable with a PC.

-Matsushita Electric (Panasonic) prototyped the "3D Full-HD Plasma Theater System" on CES 2008.
+Matsushita Electric (Panasonic) prototyped the "3-D Full-HD Plasma Theater System" on CES 2008.
 The system is a combination of a 103-inch PDP TV, a Blu-ray Disc player and shutter glasses.
-The new system transmits 1080i60 interlaced images for both right and left eyes, and the video is stored on 50-gigabyte Blu-ray using the MPEG-4 AVC/H.264 compression Multiview Video Coding extension.
+The new system transmits 1080i60 interlaced images for both right and left eyes, and the video is stored on a 50-gigabyte Blu-ray using the MPEG-4 AVC/H.264 compression Multiview Video Coding extension.

 LCD

-Formerly, LCDs were not very suitable for stereoscopic 3D due to slow pixel response time.
+Formerly, LCDs were not very suitable for stereoscopic 3-D due to slow pixel response time.
 Liquid crystal displays have traditionally been slow to change from one polarization state to another.
 Users of early 1990s laptops are familiar with the smearing and blurring that occurs when something moves too fast for the LCD to keep up.

 LCD technology is not usually rated by frames per second but rather the time it takes to transition from one pixel color value to another pixel color value.
 Normally, a 120 Hz refresh is displayed for a full 1/120 second (8.33 milliseconds) due to sample-and-hold, regardless of how quickly an LCD can complete pixel transitions.
 Recently, it became possible to hide pixel transitions from being seen, using strobe backlight technology, by turning off the backlight between refreshes, to reduce crosstalk.
 Newer LCD televisions, including high-end Sony and Samsung 3D TVs, now utilize a strobed backlight or scanning backlight to reduce 3D crosstalk during shutter glasses operation.

 Therapeutic alternating occlusion

 In vision therapy of amblyopia and of intermittent central suppression, liquid crystal devices have been used for purposes of enhanced occlusion therapy.
 In this scenario, the amblyopic patient wears electronically programmable liquid crystal glasses or goggles continuously for several hours during regular everyday activities.
 Wearing the device encourages or forces the patient to use both eyes alternatingly, similar to eye patching, but rapidly alternating in time.
 The aim is to circumvent the patient's tendency to suppress the field of view of the weaker eye and to train the patient's capacity for binocular vision.
-The goggles mostly feature a much slower flicker rate than the more well-known active shutter 3D glasses.
+The goggles mostly feature a much slower flicker rate than the more well-known active shutter 3-D glasses.